anyaevostinar/anyaevostinar.github.io/classes/257-s22/project-4-backend.md

    * Code is appropriately tagged.
    * There is a strong connection between the method signatures and the high-level actions of the website audience (which in turn strongly match the queries).
    * Column names strongly signify the data they contain
+   * Docstrings are clear and consistent for each public method